 Athletic opportunities are available throughout the year.
 See athletics section of the website (coming soon).

-Yann Colin, Director of the Middle and High School
+Yann Colin, Director of the Middle School

 Sophie Capmartin, Director of Academics

-Mandi Lenherr, Director of Exceptional Student Services
+Mario Myles, Director of Exceptional Student Services

 Annie Neahring, Humanities Coordinator

-Samantha Kreusher, STEM Coordinator
+Samantha Kreuscher, STEM Coordinator

 Bernard (Ben) Bruhnke, Dean of Student Culture

-Vincent Wiemann, ESS Coordinator
+Shea Riley, ESS Coordinator